Becoming a Certified Home Care Aide (HCA)

 Submit DOH Certification Application — Days 1–14

-Note that you are NOT required to pay the $85 application fee.
+You are NOT required to pay the application fee.
 As part of your benefits with SEIU 775, the application and first-time testing fees are covered.
-When applying, rather than mailing in a payment, make sure you check the “state pay” box in the application, on Page 1 of the Home Care Aide Certification Application (which is on Page 13 of the PDF).

-If your ability to read, write, or speak English is limited, you may be issued a provisional certification allowing up to 60 additional days to become a certified HCA.
-To apply for provisional certification, you must check the “I am applying for a provisional certificate” box on Page 1 of the Home Care Aide Certification Application (which is on Page 13 of the PDF).
+If your English skills are limited, you may be allowed up to 60 extra days to become a certified HCA.
+To apply for provisional certification, you must check the “I am applying for a provisional certificate” box on Page 1 of the HCA Certification Application.

 Department of Health